Maerten de Vos: Life

+Maerten de Vos first trained, along his brother Pieter, under the guidance of their father.
+Some art historians have speculated that he then continued his studies with Frans Floris, the leading Antwerp history painter of the mid-16th century, but there is no documentary evidence for this.
 As a trip to Italy had become a rite of passage for Flemish artists in the 16th century, de Vos travelled to Italy where he resided between 1550 and 1558.
-It is possible that he made at least part of his trip to the south in the company of Pieter Brueghel the Elder.
+It is possible that he made at least part of his trip to Italy in the company of Pieter Brueghel the Elder.
 He likely resided in Rome, Florence and Venice.
 De Vos' work shows a strong influence of the colors of the Venetians.
 The 17th-century Italian artist biographer Carlo Ridolfi wrote that de Vos worked in the studio of Tintoretto in Venice, which would explain this influence.

-Upon his return to Antwerp in 1558 de Vos became a member of the Antwerp Guild of Saint Luke.
+Upon his return to Antwerp in 1558 de Vos became a free master of the Antwerp Guild of Saint Luke.
 It is possible that he returned to Antwerp earlier if the date of 1556 on a portrait painting is correct.
 He married Joanna le Boucq, whose family was originally from Valenciennes in France.
 The couple had five daughters and three sons.
-At the time, Frans Floris was the leading history painter in Flanders and he operated a large workshop in Antwerp.
-This made it more difficult for other artists to find commissions.
+At the time, Frans Floris and his large workshop fulfilled most of the demand for history painting in Antwerp, making it difficult for other artists to find commissions.
 De Vos was lucky to obtain in 1564 commissions from the rich Antwerp merchant Gillis Hooftman.